SolaceDev/solace-dev-tutorials/src/pages/tutorials/python/publish-subscribe.md

 In order to send or receive messages, an application must connect a Solace session.
 The Solace session is the basis for all client communication with the Solace message router.

+## Connecting to the Solace message router

+In order to send or receive messages, an application must connect a Solace session.
+The Solace session is the basis for all client communication with the Solace message router.

-In the Solace messaging API for Java (JCSMP), Solace sessions are created from the JCSMP factory using a set of properties.
+In the Solace messaging API for Python, Solace sessions are created from the Message Service Builder

 ```java
 final JCSMPProperties properties = new JCSMPProperties();